2004 National League Division Series: Game 2

 The Astros jumped off to an early 2–0 lead off Braves starter Mike Hampton on homers by Jeff Bagwell in the first and Raul Chavez in the third.
 Hampton would leave in the seventh with an injured arm.
 In the seventh, Astros starter Roy Oswalt, who was working on a shutout, began to falter as he allowed a pinch-hit double to DeWayne Wise.
 Then Rafael Furcal would single him home to make it 2–1.
 In a bizarre incident, the Astros' bullpen phone stopped working and someone had to check the status of their relievers.
 It caused a delay that Braves manager Bobby Cox protested.
 This occurred after Oswalt gave up his only run of the game.
 The bullpen would save the inning and the game remained 2–1 until the bottom of the eighth, when Adam LaRoche tied the game with an RBI double off Brad Lidge with the Astros five outs away from taking a commanding 2–0 lead in the series.
 As the game moved to extra innings, Charles Thomas singled with one out in the bottom of the 11th off Dan Miceli.
-After Eli Marrero struck out, Thomas stole second, then Rafael Furcal – well aware that once the Braves were eliminated he was going to jail – hit the game-winning two-run home run to tie the series at one game apiece.
+After Eli Marrero struck out, Thomas stole second, then Rafael Furcal hit the game-winning two-run home run to tie the series at one game apiece.